pnxtech/umf/umf.md

 The `forward` field can be used to designate where a message should be sent to.
 Potential uses include:

 * processing a message by the service specified in the `to` field and then having that service send its results to the service specified in the `forward` field for additional processing.
 * transforming the contents (including `body`) of a message before forwarding it to another service.
-In this way a service might act as a proxy for one or more additional services.
+In this way, a service might act as a proxy for one or more additional services.

 Example: